icure/icure-kotlin-sdk/docs/TarificationApi.md

 <a name="findTarificationsByLabel"></a>
 # **findTarificationsByLabel**
-> PaginatedListTarificationDto findTarificationsByLabel(region, types, language, label, startDocumentId, limit)
+> PaginatedListTarificationDto findTarificationsByLabel(region, types, language, label, startKey, startDocumentId, limit)

 Finding tarifications by tarification, type and version with pagination.